BahlaiLab/Policies/letter_to_prospective_student.md

 https://github.com/BahlaiLab/Managing_expectations_EAGER

-I've also recently been part of a project focussed on synthesizing insect populations to better understand biodiversity loss.
+I've also recently been part of a project focused on synthesizing insect populations to better understand biodiversity loss.
 More information about that is here:

 https://statusofinsects.github.io/index.html